zcstarr/modelcontextprotocol/docs/specification/draft/basic/transports.md

 ### Session Management

 Where a client desires to share a single logical session across multiple requests, it **MAY** attach an `Mcp-Session-Id` HTTP header to its requests.
-This permits resumability and maintenance of session state across separate POSTs.
+This permits maintenance of session state across separate POSTs.

 1. It is the client's responsibility to generate or select the session ID.
 2. This session ID **SHOULD** be globally unique and cryptographically secure (e.g., a UUID or a JWT), unless it is specifically desired to share a session ID across users or clients.
 3. The server **MAY** use this header to associate state with the logical session.
+   - If the server agrees to re-establish an existing session, it **MUST** include a `Mcp-Session-Status: resumed` HTTP header in its response.
+   - If the server begins a new session associated with the session ID, it **MUST** include a `Mcp-Session-Status: created` HTTP header in its response.
+   - The server **MAY** delete session state at any time; however, it **MUST NOT** prevent the same session ID from creating a new session again in future.
 4. If [authorization]({{< ref "authorization" >}}) is used _and_ the server makes use of the `Mcp-Session-Id` header:
    - The server **SHOULD** bind the session ID to the authorization context, and return